-

 Origin: Huangshan City (Chinese: 黄山, pinyin huángshān), Anhui Province (Chinese: 安徽, pinyin ānhuī), China.

-Anhui Province is rich in various teas.
-Yellow Huoshan Huang Ya, black Luan Lan Cha, red Qimen are produced here, but the main asset is the award-winning green tea Huangshan Mao Feng.
+Anhui Province is rich in a variety of teas.
+It produces yellow Huoshan Huang Ya, black Luan Lan Cha, and red Qimen, but its crown jewel is the award-winning green tea Huangshan Maofeng.

 Appearance, aroma and taste

-Longitudinally twisted leaves and buds with slight bends.
+The leaves and buds are twisted longitudinally and slightly curved.
 The infusion is light green with a yellow tint.
-The aroma is similar to a blooming wild orchid.
-The taste is refreshing, with fruity notes, an oily texture and a sweetish aftertaste.
+The aroma is reminiscent of a blooming wild orchid.
+The taste is refreshing, with fruity notes, an oily texture, and a sweet aftertaste.

 Edited 06.07.2017.